 In view of the specialized nature of each pre-professional studies program, students should seek regular counsel with the advisor who has been designated for his or her major field of interest.
 Pre-Professional Studies advisors can help design a plan for highly motivated, capable students who wish to become eligible for admission to graduate and professional schools.

-A number of health-related non-degree programs are available at Boise State University.
+The Pre-Professional Studies programs are non-degree programs available at Boise State University.
 These programs are designed to provide you with guidance when pursuing careers in the areas listed below.
-You will not earn a degree in any of the following areas by completing only the courses listed.
+You will not earn a degree in any of the following areas by completing only the courses listed, (with the exception of Pre-Dental Studies, Pre-Medical Studies, and Pre-Veterinary Medicine if you were attending or have attended Boise State between 2012- August of 2018).
 Many of these professions do require students to earn a baccalaureate degree prior to admission to professional school.
-Students need to work closely with an advisor to ensure they are meeting both the academic and non-academic requirements for admission to professional school.

 - Pre-Medical Laboratory Science

 - Pre-Occupational Therapy*

 - Pre-Physician Assistant*

 *Students planning on gaining admission to dental, medical, occupational therapy, optometry, physical therapy, physician assistant, or veterinary school must successfully combine an academic major with the specific prerequisite requirements of the professional schools they wish to attend.
 Most professional schools provide substantial latitude in the academic majors that a student may pursue at the baccalaureate level; for this reason, students are encouraged to select degrees that assist in successful completion of both their prerequisite courses and their major.
 When considering which degree to choose for a given graduate and professional school goal, student’s should select a degree that will tap into their passions and interests but be efficient towards their professional schools.